forgente/blog/content/post/render-jupyter-notebooks.md

 And now lets restart gitea and see what we get.

-Final appearance with the `.markup.jupyer` custom styling
+Final appearance with the `.markup.jupyter` custom styling
 ![20200721 after css](/demos/jupyter/after-css.png)

 Looks good but we are getting some problems with text over-flowing the edge of the border.
 This is caused by some pesky CSS at-rules, so lets delete the below from the `jupyter.less`